ServiceInnovationLab/staging-site/_process/process-engagement.md

 * Exploratory workshops
 * Early horizon scanning

-#### Reflections from lab team
+#### Key lab team reflections for the engagement phase

 ##### Importance of a relational approach

 * Positive relationships foster honesty and trust
-* Time investing here creates the foundations for the rest of the work
+* Time invested here establishes foundations for the rest of the work
-* It means listening, not telling, and respecting people's mana.
+* It means listening, not telling, and respecting people's mana
 * Key to creating a culture of collaboration
-* Seek to hold more opportunities that work capacity

-##### Strategic context
+##### Strategic context and work programme

 * Not all opportunities are equal - where does the work fit?
 * How might new opportunities align and connect with existing work?
 * Is there anyone on in the lab’s governance environment who might champion/support the work?
+* Seek to hold more opportunities that work capacity

 ##### Lean against the problem